ExpressionEngine/ExpressionEngine-User-Guide/source/fieldtypes/fluid_block.rst

   {/fluid_block}

-Fluid Block Notes
+Fluid Field Notes
 =================

 - The ```{if no_results}``` tag is not valid within the prefixed variable pairs.
 - Count variables available in some variable pairs (grid and relationship) restart at 1 each loop.
 So the total_results for a relationship tag pair would refer to the total number of relationships for that specific instance of the relationship field.
-- All native fields aside from a fluid block field can be included in a fluid block.
+- All native fields aside from a Fluid Field field can be included in a Fluid Field.

 Field Examples
 ==============